-WellSpring is proud to offer scholarships, based on qualifications and availability, for each starting class in the Massage Therapy, Fitness Training and Medical Assisting certificate programs.
+WellSpring is proud to offer scholarships, based on qualifications and availability, for each starting class in the Massage Therapy, Fitness & Nutrition and Medical Assisting programs.
 Scholarships are awarded based on academic achievement, financial need and community service, as well as current employment in the health/medical industry.

 How Do I Apply for a Scholarship?

 All scholarships require two letters of recommendation and a current resume in addition to the requirements detailed below.
 Scholarship submissions, including all required materials, must be received 10 business days prior to the start of class.